sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setup-compliancecheck.md

 -   In-box drivers available.

 -   Product key matches available hardware.
-Windows 7 Starter and Windows Vista® Starter can be installed only on the following types of central processing unit (CPU):
+Windows 7 Starter and Windows Vista Starter can be installed only on the following types of central processing unit (CPU):

     -   Intel Celeron and Intel Pentium III processors, including mobile versions, except for Intel Pentium III Xeon processors.